 Collection date: Jul 1906

-William Stagg was born 21/9/1865 (reg Oct 1865 Stow 6a 338), illegitimate son of Eliza Stagg and William Hathaway, whom Eliza promptly married on 13/3/1866 at Oddington, 2miles E of Stow-on-the-Wold in Gloucestershire.
-In 1861 Eliza’ s father Daniel Stagg had been listed as an agricultural labourer in Great Bedwyn nr Hungerford in Wiltshire, while Eliza was aged 16, a ‘housemaid'.
+William Stagg was born 21/9/1865 (reg Oct 1865 Stow 6a 338), illegitimate son of Eliza Stagg and William Hathaway, whom Eliza promptly married on 13/3/1866 at Oddington, 2 miles E of Stow-on-the-Wold in Gloucestershire.
+In the 1861 census Eliza’ s father Daniel Stagg was listed as an agricultural labourer in Great Bedwyn nr Hungerford in Wiltshire, while Eliza was aged 16, a ‘housemaid'.
 There can be little doubt that she then left home to move 50 miles north to Stow to take up a position there.

 Eliza and William Hathaway had 7 children and it was perhaps no surprise when William Jr left home to seek work in London.
 He met and married Ann Warren at St Peter’s Hammersmith on 9/12/1883.
 Son Arthur Richard was baptised on 5/4/1885 and he had siblings – Sarah (b1887), Emma (1889) and Robert (1899).
 In the 1901 census (RG13/48 f14 p20) both William (aged 35) and Arthur (16) were listed as ‘bricklayer labourers’, living at 19 Cardross St (off Goldhawk Rd).

 In 1911 Arthur was at 59, Cardross St with new wife Florence and two young sons, while William and Ann had moved round the corner to Banim St. In the census Ann reported that she had borne 7 children, 4 of whom had died young.
 Emma and Sarah were still at home, working as laundresses.